codatio/codat-docs/docs/expenses/faq.md

 ### Can I use the Sandbox account to test a sync when implementing Sync for Expenses?

-Currently we do not support Sandbox as a destination platform when establishing an accounting connection.
-This is because it is hard to see data which has been pushed and our Codat sandbox has been designed for pulling data.
-We recommend signing up to a free QuickBooks/Xero developer account to test syncs, which will give you sandbox access as well.
+Currently, we do not support Sandbox as a destination platform when establishing an accounting connection.
+This is because it is hard to see data that has been pushed and our Codat sandbox has been designed for pulling data.
+We recommend signing up for a free QuickBooks/Xero developer account to test syncs, which will give you sandbox access as well.

 For more information on how to set up your accounting platform integration take a look at the [following documentation](https://docs.codat.io/integrations/accounting/overview).

 ### Is the transaction ID unique to each connected company?

-Each transaction id is unique to a client's company but they aren't unique across connections.
+Each transaction Id is unique to a client's company but they aren't unique across connections.
 We currently only support a single accounting connection per company.
 If a company wants to swap their accounting software or would like to link to a different entity we recommend creating a new company.

 ### What can we reuse from the Codat Bill Pay build for Sync for Expenses?

 You can reuse the chart of accounts, tracking categories, and tax rates from our Accounting API.
 However, we recommend using the [mappingOptions](https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options) endpoint for expenses because of the transaction type support.
-Authentication, company creation and the Accounting connection linking journeys can be reused between builds.
+Authentication, company creation, and the Accounting connection linking journeys can be reused between builds.
 This is because the companies can use the same Id between Codat products.

-### How can I resync a transaction which has previously failed once I resolve the issue with the transaction?
+### How can I resync a transaction that has previously failed once I resolve the issue with the transaction?

 Once you resolve the issue with the transaction, you can create a new dataset for that transaction Id.
 You are unable to resync the transaction with the same dataset Id as the other successfully synced transactions will trigger the validation for preventing duplicates.
 To avoid duplicates, Codat checks the transaction metadata to see if a transaction Id has a status of completed.
 If it does, it is not synced again.